Floorp-Projects/Floorp/tools/tryselect/docs/selectors/chooser.rst

 This selector allows you to select tasks from a web interface that lists all the possible build and test tasks and allows you to select them from a list.
-It is similar in concept to the old `try syntax chooser`_ page, except that the values are dynamically generated using the `taskgraph`_ as an input.
+It is similar in concept to the old `try syntax chooser`_ page, except that the values are dynamically generated using the :ref:`taskgraph<TaskCluster Task-Graph Generation>` as an input.
 This ensures that it will never be out of date.

 To use: